revagomes/website/designs/blog/protip-nko-quickstart.md

     <code><pre>$ git remote add joyent your-team-name.no.de:repo</pre></code>

-1. Now you should be able to deploy by git push:
+1. Now you should be able to deploy with a git push:

     <code></pre>$ git push joyent master</code></pre>